once said that life is a series of unexpected events in which

 Our thoughts, emotions, behaviors (conscience and sub-conscience),

-and environment interact and effect our decision to make positive
+and environment, interact and affect our decision to make positive

 lifestyle changes.
 To manage our emotions, as in stress management,